Please click here to see Frequently Asked Questions

 These guarantees may continue to apply after your Samsung express warranty (where applicable) has expired.

-Nothing in your Samsung express warranty (where applicable) purports to modify or exclude the statutory guarantees, and other legal rights, under the ACL.
-For further information on the Samsung express warranty, please visit:
+Nothing in your Samsung express warranty (where applicable) or in any other material produced by Samsung purports to modify or exclude the statutory guarantees, or other legal rights, under the ACL that are unable to be so modified or excluded.
+For further information on the Samsung express warranty, please click here.

 Under the ACL, a major failure will occur where: